Nampa Business Improvement District

 Who runs the BID?

 The BID is managed by a Board of Directors that is elected by the businesses in the District.
 Each Director serves a three-year term.
-The BID Board of Directors meets every second Tuesday of the month at 7:30 am at H&M Meats / The Block, 215 14th Ave S, Nampa, ID 83651.
+The BID Board of Directors meets every second Tuesday of the month at 7:30am at the Nampa Development Services Building—500 12th Avenue South.

 Board of Directors